qredo/signing-agent/doc/usage.md

 <br/>

 ### AWS Cloud Secrets Manager Storage
-In order to use AWS for configuration storage, set the `storage_type` to `aws` and provide the AWS Region and the name of the Secrets Manager secret.
+In order to use AWS for key and agent data storage, set the `storage_type` to `aws` and provide the AWS Region and the name of the Secrets Manager secret.
 For example, the config should look something like the following:
 ```yaml
 base: